 Dali held her breath.
 “He disappeared the day we received word someone from Bon Abbi died.
 A herald from Neardore came a few days later.
 He announced that they executed two people responsible for the attack.
-Then he said they captured the third person.”
+Then he said they captured a third person.”

 Placing his hands on his hips, Josah leaned forward.
-“And this person, waiting for execution, is Graybard.”
+“And this third person waiting for execution is Graybard.”

 Wiping tears from her eyes, Dali nodded her head.
-“They plan to execute his today in Neardore, where the attack took place.”
+“They plan to behead him today in Neardore, where the attack took place.”

 “We have to rescue him!” shouted Caleb.

-“You’re not doing anything,” Josah reminded him, “Except what we tell you!”
+“You’re not doing anything,” Josah reminded him calmly, “except what we tell you.”

 He laced his fingers and placed his hands behind his head.
-Leaning back, as if looking for inspiration, Josah said, “Well, at least we know Luka isn’t marching to Bon Abbi any time soon.
+Leaning back, as if looking for inspiration, Josah shook his head.
+“Well, at least we know Luka isn’t marching to Bon Abbi any time soon.
 He’ll stay long enough to watch Graybard’s execution.
 Once he is dead, Luka can attack Bon Abbi any time he wants.”

 “You must help him,” Dali pleaded.